-Another option as a respondent is to consent to a DVO being made, but on a “without admissions” basis.
+Another option as a respondent is to consent without admission to a DVO being made.

 This means you are consenting to the DVO being made against you, however you do not accept any of the allegations or facts as stated by the applicant to be true.

 You may choose this option to avoid a lengthy and costly domestic violence court case.
 It is often regarded as a ‘quick fix’ option as both parties will gain some satisfaction from the outcome.

 The applicant will have successfully taken out the DVO, and, as the respondent, you have not admitted to any of the allegations made against you.

 However, if you fail to appear in Court after having been served with a DVO application, the Court may make a DVO against you in your absence.
 This will not be on a “without admission” basis and can result in serious ramifications against you - and adversely impact on future parenting arrangements.